 When you buy a home, lenders also examine your current debts, specifically in relation to your income.
 They look at your DTI ratio, which helps them understand whether you have enough money after you pay your monthly debts to make mortgage payments.

-Most types of loans have a maximum DTI ratio that lenders will accept in order to approve you for a mortgage.
-But a lower DTI ratio may help you access better rates from lenders.
+Most types of loans have a maximum DTI ratio that lenders will accept in order to approve you for a mortgage, and a lower DTI ratio may help you access better rates from lenders.
 If you’re worried that your DTI ratio is too high, you may want to pay off more debts before locking into a mortgage.

 How Long Are You Planning to Stay?